-As River Islands grows to expand into the communities of Lakeside East District (Stage 2A), the same strong neighborhood character established in the South River Bend Community and East Village and the first phase of River Islands will be used as a basis for further residential development.
+As River Islands grows to expand into the communities of Old River District (Phase 2), the same strong neighborhood character established in the Lakeside East District, South River Bend Community, East Village, and the first phase of River Islands will be used as a basis for further residential development.
 A variety of lot sizes and types will be provided.
 New neighborhoods will be connected through a strong framework of roads, entries and numerous open spaces, lakes and parks.

-The intention for River Islands Lakeside East District (Stage 2A) is to create a community that feels integrated into the rural agrarian context synonymous with the Delta Valley; a place where nature and the community can interact and residents are re-energized by this rediscovery of their connection to nature.
-The parks, trails, and unifying bioswale element will contribute to the distinctive quality of Lakeside East District (Stage 2A).
+The intention for River Islands Old River District (Phase 2) is to create a community that feels integrated into the rural agrarian context synonymous with the Delta Valley; a place where nature and the community can interact and residents are re-energized by this rediscovery of their connection to nature.
+The open space and unifying bioswale element will contribute to the distinctive quality of Old River District (Phase 2).
 The community establishes its unique character through urban elements that create a community space at pedestrian scales.